davidwessman/openhack/README.md

 This project aims to automate the dubbing of Khan Academy videos into Swedish.
 The process to do this involves:

-1. Download multiple videos from YouTube at once
+1. Download a playlist from YouTube at once.
 2. Transcribe speech into English with timestamps (Voice-to-Text).
 3. Translate the text into Swedish.
 4. Use Speech Synthesize to generate Swedish voice (Text-to-Voice).
 5. Mix together the generated audio clips and synchronize the audio to the video.
-6. Upload all the updated videos at once.
+6. Upload all the updated videos in the playlist at once.

 ## Future improvements
 - Better translations as well as Speech synthesize using i.e. Microsoft Cognitive Services.